-Steffensen views Hoptimists as little mascots that spread joy wherever they’re placed.
-“They’re all about smiles and a surplus of energy,” reads the relaunched Hoptimist website.
+Steffensen viewed Hoptimists as little mascots that spread joy wherever they’re placed.
+“They’re all about smiles and a surplus of energy,” read the relaunched Hoptimist website.
 “We are in no doubt at all about why we’ve thrown ourselves into producing Hoptimists.
 It’s because there’s something about Hoptimists.
 They make people smile, inspire life and give people the urge to do something.”

-Two newcomers to the Hoptimist family, the clowns Bibi and Bobo, have been made the official ‘Danish Hospitals Caring Clowns’, representing an association that helps sick children across the country with humour and therapeutic care.
+Two newcomers to the Hoptimist family, the clowns Bibi and Bobo, were made the official ‘Danish Hospitals Caring Clowns’, representing an association that helps sick children across the country with humour and therapeutic care.

 With Denmark’s reputation as one of the happiest nations in the world, shouldn’t it also have an ambassador that reflects that kind of happiness?